Alphurion/Calculator/README.md

 # Calculator

-A C++ calculator project that evaluates mathematical expressions and explores basic parsing, object-oriented design, and data structure usage.
+A C++23 calculator project that evaluates mathematical expressions and explores basic parsing, object-oriented design, and data structure usage.

 ---